Dario Del Fabro: Cittadella

 On 31 January 2022, Del Fabro returned to Italy and signed with Cittadella.

+Arezzo

+On 12 July 2024, Del Fabro signed a two-year contract with Arezzo.

 International career

 In 2010, Del Fabro was capped by Italy under-16s where he captained the side, before graduating in 2011 to Italy under-17, and then on to Italy under-18s in 2012.
 In 2013, Del Fabro made his debut for Italy under-19s and scored his first goal in the "Azzurri" shirt.

 Personal life

-He was born in Alghero to Italian father and Polish mother.
+He was born in Alghero to an Italian father and a Polish mother.
+Aside from his native Italian, he also speaks Polish, and received Polish citizenship in 2019.
+As a child, he supported Polish clubs Raków Częstochowa and Wisła Kraków.